Skip to main content

 1) Sitting on too much cash in a bull market run or waiting for a crash to happen before acting

 This is a total opposite of FOMO (fear of missing out).
-I can think of two possible reasons for sitting on cash - one predicts that a bear may strike soon (fear of losing) or one is not sure which stocks to buy.
+I can think of two possible reasons for sitting on a cash pile - the premonition that a bear may strike soon (fear of losing) or being unsure of what investments to make.

-These cash on hand sort of erode away in value with inflation (ooh the scary term) as the bull market charges, losing out on capital gains and dividend yields.
+The cash on hand would erode in value with inflation as the bull market charges, losing out on capital gains and dividend yields.
 War chest under-utilised...

 Not to mention those friends in the DCA (dollar-cost-averaging) and passive investing faction would probably go like "See, I told you!" with a smirk.